 You had to make the best of a situation or otherwise I would have had no job and no gig and that’s not where I was at yet.
 I had just come off a run and still had long hair and had to put it under a shield and a crew cut was just really awkward.
 It was uncomfortable for a lot of reasons.
 It just wasn’t a good time.
 That’s what the BodyDonnas were for.
 It just wasn’t a good place to be.”

-Between your tandem with Stan Lane and then again with the late Jimmy Del Rey as part of ‘The Heavenly Bodies’, what were the differences and similarities of working with both of them as part of a team under the same name?
+Between the tandem of Tom Prichard and Stan Lane and then again with the late Jimmy Del Rey as part of ‘The Heavenly Bodies’, what were the differences and similarities of working with both of them as part of a team under the same name?
 Were there similar expectations from both incarnations?

 A great amount has been documented about your tag team career, but little as a singles.
 Was there a conscience effort to work as a team or did you have a preference of working as part of a tandem?
 Is there any reason why that might be?
 And what was the motivation for pursuing a singles career later on in your career?

 Tom Prichard: “The thing is with tag teams it’s usually when you have two guys who a promotion usually doesn’t have any plans to do anything with and they’re on your crew.
 So a classic example of a great tag team that was made was Road Dogg and Billy Gunn, were just out there not really doing anything per say but creative decided to put them together as a team and it just meshed.
 By themselves they might not have been successful.
 That’s kind of how tag teams all along the business tend to be.